geoip-lite/node-geoip/README.md

 This package contains an update script that can pull the files from MaxMind and handle the conversion from CSV.
 A npm script alias has been setup to make this process easy.
-Please keep in mind this requires internet and MaxMind rate limits that amount of downloads on thier servers.
+Please keep in mind this requires internet and MaxMind rate limits that amount of downloads on their servers.

 ```shell
 npm run-script updatedb